aki-3229-72dpi-3200x0

 More info

-Breaking with tradition, Anselm Kiefer sets aside themes of war and death to tackle a grand subject: ancient mythology.
-In his spectacularly sized canvases, the artist once again unleashes his talent, presenting us with landscapes filled with nymphs — naiads, nereids, and oceanids.
-Vegetal forms burst through the surface of the canvases, covered in...golden son, to offer us a absolutely fascinating mystical decor.
-A new feat for the 81-year-old artist who never ceases to dazzle us.
+Once in a while, Anselm Kiefer steps away from themes of war and death to take on a grand subject: ancient mythology.
+In spectacularly sized canvases, the painter once again unleashes his talent, presenting us with landscapes filled with nymphs — naiads, nereids, and oceanids.
+Botanical forms break through the surface of the canvases covered with...golden son, to offer us an absolutely fascinating mystical decor.
+A new feat for the 81-year-old artist who never stops amazing us.

 Thaddaeus Ropac Gallery